virtual-disk-array/vda_doc/source/Introduction.rst

 The secondary cntlr connects to the primary cntlr, and then exports it to the host.
 So from the host prespective, both primary and secondary are accessable.
 The multiple cntlrs of the virtual disk array are active/active mode.
-When the monitor find a cn doesn't work, it will perform failover for all the cntlrs in this cn.
+If a cn doesn't work, a monitor would find it, and the monitor  will perform ailover for all the cntlrs in this cn.
 In the above diagram, cntlr0 is the primary cntlr, cntlr1 is the secondary cntlr.

 Disk Array (da)
 ^^^^^^^^^^^^^^^
 The da is a virtual disk array.
-It provide multiple controllers and could be accessed by the NVMeOF protocal.
+It has multiple controllers and could be accessed by the NVMeOF protocal.

 Host